HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 8. Click the generated prediction on the left side<br>
 - Click the eraser on the icon tab and erase away
 - Or, add to the brush prediction by choosing the one of the brush labels under the images and drawing on the object you want to label.
+- *Use the eraser label to use SAM's inference to erase from an annotation by cutting off edges in the background*
 - Or, do nothing if it predicted perfectly :)

-8. Create more predictions by following step 6-8, then press submit!<br>
+9. Create more predictions by following step 6-8, then press submit!<br>